TylerTemp/SaintsField/README.md

 **Using project settings**

 `Edit` - `Project Settings` - `Player`, find your platform, then go `Other Settings` - `Script Compliation` - `Scripting Define Symbols` to add your marcos.
 Don't forget to click `Apply` before closing the window.

+### Auto Runner ###

+UI Toolkit: A simple validation tool under `Window` - `Saints` - `Auto Runner`, related to [#115](https://github.com/TylerTemp/SaintsField/discussions/115)

+This tool allows you to check if some target has `Required` but not filled.
+You can specify the targets as you want.
+Currently, it supports scenes, and folder searching.

+This tool is very simple, and will get more update in the future.

+This tool is only available for UI Toolkit at the moment.

 ### Common Pitfalls & Compatibility ###